Print

 Instructions

-Soak cashews: Soak your cashews in enough water to cover and have about 2 -3 inches of water over top.
-Cashews will swell up and need plenty of water to soak up.
-Let soak for 2 – 3 hours.
-Alternately, do a quick soak by soaking cashews in hot water for 5 minutes.
+Soak cashews: Soak your cashews in enough water to cover them and have about 2 -3 inches of water over top.
+The cashews will swell up and need plenty of water to soak up.
+Let them soak for 2 – 3 hours.
+Alternately, do a quick soak by soaking the cashews in hot water for 5 minutes.

 Broil chiles: Turn your broiler on to medium or medium-high, place the hatch chiles on a baking sheet and set under the broiler.
 Times will vary depending on your oven so pay attention and check on them every few minutes.
 You will hear them blister and crackle every now and then.
 Turn every few minutes to char evenly on all sides.
 Chiles will be ready when charred and softened.
 Mine took about 7 – 10 minutes.
 Let cool a few minutes.